tensorflow/adanet/adanet/examples/README.md

 # Examples

-This directory contains some example user-defined base learners, generators, and complexity measures for AdaNets.
+This directory contains some example user-defined subnetworks, generators, and complexity measures for AdaNets.